centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 ===================== ================================================================================================================================
 host_name             This directive is used to identify the short name of the :ref:`host <obj_def_host>` that the
                       escalation should apply to.
-hostgroup_name        This directive is used to identify the short name(s) of the
+first_notification    This directive is a number that identifies the first notification for which this escalation is effective.
+For instance, if you
-                      :ref:`hostgroup(s) <obj_def_hostgroup>` that the escalation should apply to.
-Multiple hostgroups should be separated by commas.
-If this is used, the escalation will apply to all hosts that are members of the specified hostgroup(s). first_notification    This directive is a number that identifies the first notification for which this escalation is effective.
-For instance, if you set this value to 3, this escalation will only be used if the host is down or unreachable long enough for a third notification to go out.
+                      set this value to 3, this escalation will only be used if the host is down or unreachable long enough for a third notification to go out.